Laura Fuentes

 Room temperature ingredients

 Ingredients such as eggs and butter should be at room temperature, and in this recipe’s case, the butter is melted.
-This makes it easier to incorporate the ingredients and prevents overmixing, which can make cakes dense.
+This makes it easier to incorporate them and prevents overmixing, which can make cakes dense.

 Don’t overbake